 Promoting Responsible Gaming is a Core Value of Our Members' Gaming and Racing Facilities

-To protect them, and others affected by their behavior, WVGRA members companies have established a set of policies and guidelines modeled after the American Gaming Association’s Code of Conduct for Responsible Gaming.
-The “Code” establishes minimum standards that address problem gambling, underage gambling, improper use of alcohol, responsible Marketing and Advertising and the prevention of unattended minors.
+To protect them, and others affected by their behavior, WVGRA member companies have established a set of policies and guidelines modeled after the American Gaming Association’s Code of Conduct for Responsible Gaming.
+The “Code” establishes minimum standards that address problem gambling, underage gambling, improper use of alcohol, responsible marketing, and advertising, and the prevention of unattended minors.

-The WVGRA member companies and its properties use a variety of approaches to promote Responsible Gaming including employee training programs, customer awareness campaigns, self-exclusion and financial restriction programs, written procedures for recognizing and managing these issues, use of outside experts, and ongoing monitoring and review to gauge the effectiveness of these programs.
+The WVGRA member companies and their properties use a variety of approaches to promote Responsible Gaming including employee training programs, customer awareness campaigns, self-exclusion, and financial restriction programs, written procedures for recognizing and managing these issues, use of outside experts, and ongoing monitoring and review to gauge the effectiveness of these programs.